LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->includeBytes(path::string)::bytes

-   This method will locate the file and include the raw file data as bytes.
+   Locates the file and includes the raw file data as bytes.
 The method will fail if the file does not exist.

 .. member:: web_response->includes()::trait_forEach